efernau/rot8/README.md

---invert-x              // Invert readings from the HW x axis --invert-y              // Invert readings from the HW y axis --invert-z              // Invert readings from the HW z axis --oneshot               // updates the screen rotation just once instead of continuously
+--invert-x              // Invert readings from the HW x axis --invert-y              // Invert readings from the HW y axis --invert-z              // Invert readings from the HW z axis --oneshot               // Updates the screen rotation just once instead of continuously --version               // Returns the rot8 version

 ```